-30 Healing Solutions for a Sluggish Thyroid
+30 Healing Solutions for Thyroid Dysfunction

 1. Start by obtaining thorough lab testing and a complete thyroid panel.
 According to Dr. Datis Kharrazian, 90 percent of people with hypothyroidism have Hashimoto’s.

 2. Many individuals with thyroid disorders tend to also have digestive problems or gut dysfunction and are completely unaware of it.
 Poor gut health can suppress thyroid function and trigger Hashimoto’s disease.
 Low thyroid function can lead to leaky gut and inflammation in the gut.
 A healthy functioning gut is a definite factor for optimal thyroid function and should be of utmost importance not only for thyroid function, but overall health.